stmorse/stmorse.github.io/projects.md

 title: Projects
 ---

 This is, in no particular order, some non-academic, mostly non-serious projects I've worked on.
+Some are completed, some are in-progress, but none are completely abandoned (in spirit)!
 Head over here for [actual research](https://stmorse.github.io/research.html).

 <hr>